HectorRDB/dbgwas/README.md

+## Learning how to use the DBGWAS web based interactive visualization

+See [DBGWAS web based interactive visualization](https://gitlab.com/leoisl/dbgwas/wikis/DBGWAS-web-based-interactive-visualization)

 ## Customizing annotation databases

 DBGWAS works with any nucleotide or protein Fasta file as annotation databases straight away, i.e. there is no need for manual curation.
-However, you can customize the annotation databases by changing the Fasta sequences header to aid the interpretability of DBGWAS results.
+However, you can customize the annotation databases by changing the Fasta sequences' headers to aid the interpretability of DBGWAS results.
 A common example is compacting the annotation in the summary page by using abbreviations or gene class names, and expanding them to full names in the subgraph page.
-Other custom fields can also be included in the annotation table by adding specific tags to the headers of the sequences.
+Other custom fields can also be included in the annotation table by adding specific tags to the headers.
 See [Customizing annotation databases](https://gitlab.com/leoisl/dbgwas/wikis/Customizing-annotation-databases) to know how to do this.

-## Learning how to use the DBGWAS web based interactive visualization

-See [DBGWAS web based interactive visualization](https://gitlab.com/leoisl/dbgwas/wikis/DBGWAS-web-based-interactive-visualization)